nzlosh/err-stackstorm/docs/getting_started.rst

 Overview
 =========

-`err-stackstorm` is a community project to bring StackStorm `ChatOps <https://docs.stackstorm.com/chatops/index.html>`_ to `Errbot <http://errbot.io/en/latest/index.html>`_.  `err-stackstorm` exposes StackStorm's `Action Aliases <https://docs.stackstorm.com/chatops/aliases.html>`_ to your chat environment, where you and your team can manage aspects of infrastructure and code.
+`err-stackstorm` is a community project to bring StackStorm `ChatOps <https://docs.stackstorm.com/chatops/index.html>`_ to `Errbot <http://errbot.io/en/latest/index.html>`_.  `err-stackstorm` enables StackStorm's `Action Aliases <https://docs.stackstorm.com/chatops/aliases.html>`_ in your chat environment, where you and your team can manage aspects of infrastructure, code and 3rd party services.

 The objectives for err-stackstorm project are:
  1. Provide a Python friendly ChatOps solution.